-My history with doctors – Too often, doctors who offer HRT are not able to properly manage your hormones.
-For me, the first doctor who I went to mismanaged my dosage so severely to the point that my testosterone was four times higher of what it started (82 ng/dL to 305.4 ng/dL).
+My history with doctors – Too often, doctors who offer HRT are not knowledgeable in transgender medicine.
+For me, the first doctor I went to mismanaged my dosage so severely that my testosterone was four times higher than what it started (82 ng/dL to 305.4 ng/dL).
 I am sure that if I had more knowledge of hormones, things would have gone differently.

 There is great value in understanding HRT for any transgender person.
 Something as simple as learning hormone levels can be incredibly important in understanding your blood work.

 Target Hormone ranges: MTF